 Rangers vs Angels: Starting Lineups, Minor League Recap, Injury Report

-The Texas Rangers begin their final homestand of the 2021 season on Tuesday as they host the Los Angeles Angels at Globe Life Field.
+The Texas Rangers and Los Angeles Angels wrap up their season series on Thursday afternoon at Globe Life Field.

-Rangers Minor League Notes: Josh Jung Is 'Well Ahead Of His Years'
+Rangers Fall To Halos, Lose 100th Game For The First Time Since 1973

-The gap between Triple A and Major League Baseball has never been wider.
-Here's why Josh Jung can bridge that gap successfully.
+For the first time since 1973, the Texas Rangers have lost 100 games.

 Rangers Injury Report